FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 Three lines of code (we could have actually done it in one line of code) and the access token has been stolen.
 As you can see, the risk of leaking tokens is far too high to ever consider using the Implicit grant.
 This is why we recommend that no one ever use this grant.

+<<TODO add info if they really must implement this, point to FusionAuth docs>>

 ### Resource Owner's Password Credentials Grant

 The next grant on our list is the Resource Owner's Password Credentials Grant.
 That's a lot of typing, so I'm going to refer to this as the Password Grant for this section.